sburtner/sburtner.github.io/_posts/2018-11-04-shit-creek.md

 ## The watershed (and the history) underneath

 Looking at the creek today, it is difficult to imagine that it was once the primary source of the city's water.
 80% of all drinking water came from Islais Creek.
 It also used to be over four miles in length, stretching from the Bay all the way to the Pacific Ocean.
 But the creek underwent dramatic changes during the 20th century.
+[Up until the 1950's](https://www.sfparksalliance.org/our-parks/parks/islais-creek) Islais Creek was essentially an open sewage, and that's how it got it's name as "Shit Creek."

 Talk about water… Talk about aquatic/urban nexus…